What is ADHD?

 Adult ADHD symptoms may not be as apparent as ADHD symptoms in children and adolescents.
 In adults, hyperactivity may decrease, but struggles with impulsiveness, restlessness, and difficulty paying attention may continue.

 Treatment for adult ADHD is similar to treatment for childhood and adolescent ADHD.
-Adult ADHD treatment includes a variety of different psychotherapy techniques, including:
+However, adult ADHD treatment may also include a variety of different techniques, including:

 - Dialectical Behavioral Therapy (DBT) skills

 - Mindfulness-Based Stress Reduction

 - And many more

 Furthermore, individualized behavioral interventions tailored specifically to your needs include:

 - How to structure your day and manage your time more effectively

 - How to regulate emotions